Selvam-T/POS/Project/Documentation/scanner_input_infocus.md

 - Focus on `refundInput`: scan is accepted and applied to the field.
 - Product not found: Product dialog opens in ADD mode with code prefilled; override active only on `productCodeLineEdit`.

+### Effect on totals (salesFrame totalValue)

+- Row totals and the grand total are updated together.
+If a scan leak briefly alters a quantity and is then cleaned, the two quick recalculations cancel out and the grand total returns to the correct value.
+- The aggregate total is derived from the visible row totals (column 4) to avoid rounding drift and ensure UI consistency.

 ## Developer notes

 - Key helpers in `main.py`: